elegant-scipy/elegant-scipy/markdown/preface.markdown

 The creators of these libraries and many of their users gather at many events and conferences around the world.
 These include the yearly SciPy conference in Austin, Texas, EuroSciPy, SciPy India, PyData and others.
 We highly recommend attending one of these, and meeting the authors of the best scientific software in the Python world.
+If you can't get there, or simply want a taste of these conferences, many [publish their talks online](https://www.youtube.com/user/EnthoughtMedia/playlists).

 ### Free and open-source software